We just launched HRIS Sync, automate employee benefits management ⚡️

 Paternity Benefit Payment

-• If you’re eligible for full-rate Paternity Benefit, you’ll receive €262 a week for two weeks.
+If you’re eligible for full-rate Paternity Benefit, you’ll receive €262 a week (in 2023) for two weeks.
 It’s the same amount as the weekly rate of Maternity Benefit payments.

-• You’ll be entitled to half-rate Paternity Benefit if you’re on certain other social welfare payments.
-These social welfare payments include:
+However, you’ll be entitled to half-rate Paternity Benefit if you’re on certain social welfare payments like the Widow’s and Surviving Civil Partner’s Pensions.

 Some employers may offer paid paternity leave in return for having the Paternity Benefit paid directly to them.
 Check your employment contract to know what applies to you.

-As an employer, wouldn’t you want your employees to be cared for wherever they are?
+As an employer, wouldn’t you want your employees to be happy and healthy wherever they are?

-Yonder lets you provide local and international health insurance to your employees effortlessly.
-It supports coverage in over 160 countries, so your employees are always insured.
+Kota lets you provide local and international health insurance to your employees effortlessly.
+It supports coverage in 30+ countries, so your employees are always insured.

 When Is Paternity Benefit Paid?